 This project is a result of the Watershed District’s 2016 Use Attainability Analysis which identified the need for a water quality improvement project within the Rice Marsh Lake and Lake Riley.
 Many BMPs were analyzed and considered, such as an iron-enhanced sand filtration basin, a subsurface gravel bed wetland, and a modular wetland system.

-Please check back to this page for more information as this project gets underway.
-To receive updates directly via email and/or text message, please sign up with Notify Me!
+Please check back to this page for project updates, or to receive updates directly via email and/or text message, please sign up with the Notify Me button, above!

 |Tentative Construction End||December 2021, Vegetation Restoration Spring 2022|